ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 incorporate their voice into all decisions while receiving just compensation and property, which marginalized people are often cheated out of, or restricted from.

-This article and the Worker Collective Manual provided herein hopes to offer both beneficial, explicit, and nuanced instruction on implementing consensus-based anarchist cooperatives for the purpose of empowering marginalized people.

-An organizational model which is both governed and owned by its members is an anarchy.
-That is, I choose to interpret anarchy as participation of the people composing government authority, explicitly in omission of reprentatives.
-Thus, every member has equal control (governance) and property (revenue, assets, etc.), together making decisions as "the cooperative," a strict set of bylaws preventing any particular member from arbitrarily deciding on behalf of the membership as a whole.
+An organizational model which is governed by its members is an anarchy.
+That is, anarchy is when the members of the organization cooperate through official means to make authoritative decisions, in explicit omission of representatives.
+Thus, every member has equal control (governance) and property (revenue, assets, etc.), whereby the combination is "ownership."
+The membership makes decisions cooperatively, as governed by their bylaws.
+Said bylaws enforce compliant behavior of individuals, but it also provides checks and balances for decisions made within the organization itself.

 Anarchy has a history of being utilized by marginalized peoples, e.g, anarcha-feminism, as most agreeably explained here:

 <blockquote>